oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 ##### Add the namespace to the operator

 You need to tell the WebLogic Kubernetes operator to manage domains in the namespace that the SOA domain is in.
-If you followed the examples this will be `soans`.
+If you followed the examples, then this will be `soans`.

 Use the following commands to tell the operator to manage domains in